-Just announced: Quintron and Miss Pussycat return to UFO next month
+Quintron and Miss Pussycat return to UFO Factory this Sunday

-On Sunday, Oct.
+This Sunday, Oct.
 16, Quintron and Miss Pussycat will bring their impossible to describe, elaborate, highly theatrical, booty-shaking, always super entertaining show to the UFO Factory.
 Viki Viktoria and Sick Trees open up for the duo.
+There is a lot going on this weekend, so cap it all off with sweaty weird fun.

 Quintron has been making genre-defying noise and “Swamp-Tech” dance music in New Orleans for over fifteen years.
 The majority of his ten full-length albums have the psychedelic soul of New Orleans garage R&B filtered through a tough distorted Hammond B-3 and a cache of self-made electronic instruments.
 He has also released strange soundscapes based on inner-city field recordings of frogs and neighborhood ambiance.
 Quintron regards his most significant creation to be his patented instrument called the DRUM BUDDY, a light activated analog synthesizer that creates murky, low-fidelity, rhythmic patterns.
 (Notable DRUM BUDDY clients include performers Nels Cline of Wilco, Laurie Anderson, and Mr. Dibbs.)